Matt Doocey: Health issues

+In December 2025, the Government started work on making the process of registering a stillbirth more compassionate and supportive for grieving parents.
+Doocey said that for too long, families had no choice but to complete stillbirth registrations through the same online process designed for parents welcoming home a healthy newborn.
+He said he wanted to alleviate unnecessary pain at an already traumatic and distressing time for bereaved parents.

+In January 2026, Doocey announced the first four new mental health co-response team locations that will work alongside Police to respond to 111 calls, saying co-response teams were part of the Government’s mental health plan to deliver faster access to support, more frontline workers, and a better crisis response.

+Also in January 2026, Doocey released new workforce data that showed the frontline mental health and addiction workforce has grown significantly and vacancy rates have decreased.
+Data included Health New Zealand seeing an increase of more than 11 per cent of full-time equivalent mental health and addiction workers and mental health registered nurse vacancies falling from almost 15 per cent in 2023 to just over 7 per cent.

+The following month, Doocey welcomed changes to who can assess, diagnose, and start ADHD treatment.
+The changes meant adults could be diagnosed by specialist GPs and nurse practitioners, while nurse practitioners working in paediatric or child and adolescent mental health teams could now diagnose and start treatment.
+Prior to this announcement, GPs and nurse practitioners could only prescribe ADHD medicines to patients with a written recommendation from a paediatrician or psychiatrist, or after someone had already been diagnosed and received their first prescription.

 Tourism

 On 3 September 2024, Doocey as Tourism Minister announced that the International Visitor Conservation and Tourism Levy (IVL) on most international tourists would be raised from NZ$35 to NZ$100 from 1 October 2024.
 The previous Labour Government had introduced the tourism levy in 2019 to fund public services and tourism sites.
 While in opposition, National had opposed the policy but had done a policy u-turn after coming into government, with Doocey saying that tourists should "contribute more to New Zealand."
 The tourism levy hike was opposed by the Tourism Industry Aotearoa representative body, which said that the levy would create a "significant barrier" for tourists.

 During a cabinet reshuffle on 19 January 2025, Doocey lost his ACC, Tourism and hospitality, and Youth ministerial portfolios but retained his Mental Health and Associate Health portfolios.